The Dominance and Monopolies Review: Bulgaria

 - the dominant position of such undertaking in a relevant market;

 - unilateral behaviour; and

-- actual or potential anticompetitive effect of the behaviour, also affecting consumer interest.
+- the actual or potential anticompetitive effect of the behaviour, also affecting consumer interests.

-Article 21 of the CPA mirrors Article 102 of the TFEU to a great extent, by listing the most common forms of abuse, which is non-exhaustive:37
+Article 21 of the CPA mirrors Article 102 of the TFEU to a great extent by listing the most common forms of abuse, which list is non-exhaustive:35

 - direct or indirect imposition of purchase or selling prices or other unfair trading conditions;